Death claims Prince Philip, 99, at Windsor Castle

 Time of turmoil

-The death of the duke comes in the midst of the worst public health crisis for generations as the UK and countries around the globe reel from the devastating impact of the coronavirus pandemic.
+The death of the duke comes in the midst of the worst public health crisis for generations as Britain and countries around the globe reel from the devastating impact of the coronavirus pandemic.

-It has also taken place in the aftermath of the Duke and Duchess of Sussex’s bombshell Oprah interview which left the monarchy in crisis after Meghan accused an unnamed royal of racism and the institution of failing to help her when she was suicidal.
+It has also taken place in the aftermath of the Duke and Duchess of Sussex’s bombshell Oprah Winfrey interview, which left the monarchy in turmoil after Meghan Markle accused an unnamed royal of racism and the institution of failing to help her when she was wanted to take her own life.

-Philip had returned to Windsor Castle on March 16 to be reunited with the Queen after spending a month in hospital – his longest-ever stay.
+Philip spent a month in hospital, before returning to Windsor Castle on March 16, to be reunited with the Queen.

-He initially received care for an infection but then underwent heart surgery for a pre-existing condition.
+He initially received care for an infection but then had heart surgery for a pre-existing condition.

 The duke had looked gaunt as he was driven away from King Edward VII’s Hospital in central London, having been pushed in a wheelchair to the waiting car.

-Philip – father to the Prince of Wales, the Princess Royal, the Duke of York and the Earl of Wessex – was just two months away from his 100th birthday in June.
+Philip – father to heir-to-the-throne Prince Charles, Princess Anne and princes Andrew and Edward – was just two months shy of his 100th birthday in June.

 –with AAP